 Although the elevation profile shows a steep climb on Dixon Trail, it’s really not that bad.

-Brush Ridge road has been cleared of low branches in most areas (though it’s growing back really fast).
+Brush Ridge road was cleared of low branches this summer (though it’s growing back really fast) and mowed in August 2025.
 It can be a bit damp in spots, especially at the far end.
+Tramway is a little rougher than many trails in the park, with some rocks and roots.

 Loop 3